 Palace scribes employed a new script, Linear B, to record an early Greek language.
 In the Mycenaean palace at Pylos, the best-preserved Linear B tablets suggest that the king stood at the head of a highly organized feudal system, probably the first European feudocratic states.
 For further reading on Linear B and valuable insight on Mycenaean culture and society visit the Dartmouth University website

 Linear B texts, first discovered early in the 20th century, were not published until 1952.
-In 1953, a Greek architect named Michael Ventris deciphered and interpreted the script as an early form of Greek.
+In 1953, an English architect named Michael Ventris deciphered and interpreted the script as an early form of Greek.
 The Greek Alphabet, as we know it today, developed over the next centuries and emerged in its final form during the 8th century BC.

 Following the collapse of this civilization in the 12th century BC, Greece entered a period of relative poverty and isolation when even Linear B writing was abandoned and forgotten.
 During this time, stories about the grand lifestyles of the Mycenaean rulers and their heroic feats continued to be told and Homer’s rhymes became so popular and carried down through the centuries.
 During this late Bronze Age mainland Greece witnessed a wave of destruction and the decline of the Mycenaean cities, causing the withdrawal to more remote refuge settlements.